-Eraser presets are created by saving the properties of the current eraser to a new preset, which you can reuse for repeated tasks.
-You can create as many eraser presets as you need-see Erasing Parts of a Drawing on page 70.
+Eraser presets are created by saving the properties of the current eraser as a preset, in order to reuse it again and again.
+You can create a new preset from the Eraser Tool Properties view, but it is better to do it from the Eraser Properties-see Erasing Parts of a Drawing on page 87.